xuan3986/UDDETTS/README.md

-# UDDETTS
+# UDDETTS: Unifying Discrete and Dimensional Emotions for Controllable Emotional Text-to-Speech

+Link to demo page: [Demo page](https://anonymous.4open.science/w/UDDETTS/)

-### All code instructions and environment setup will be released soon.
-Please wait patiently.
+### The source code has been open-sourced.
+Code instructions and model checkpoints will be released soon.
+Thank you for your patience.

 ## License
 The UDDETTS model can be used for non-commercial purposes, see [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The source code in this GitHub repository